 Whip up a batch of melting ice cream play dough.
 This recipe tastes horrid, but is tot safe and smells and acts just like ice cream.

-Awesome Science Experiments
+Easy Kids Science Experiments

 Make a pinball drop for a ping pong ball to drop from.
 This one is made from a box and craft sticks!
 Making a marble maze is a great STEM activity.